He died alone of a drug overdose. His mother wants to save others from the same fate | CBC News

 "We shut down the whole entire country for COVID-19.
 And this is a drug epidemic that everybody's turning away from."

-"It's a human right not to be cast into the streets and judged as an addict," Olivera said.
+"It's a human right not to be cast into the streets and judged as an addict," Olivero said.

 "And that's what we need to fight for, in the same way that we've begun to fight for mental illness."